Expand description

 ) -> Self

-Create the Dfll
+Create the Dfll in closed-loop mode

-This constructor behaves identically to Dfll::from_pclk
+This constructor behaves identically to Dfll::from_pclk, but it

-skips the run-time check of the Pclk
+skips the run-time check of the Pclk frequency and does not

 auto-calculate the multiplication factor.